 - Do you recommend that our family meet with a genetic counselor?

 Don't hesitate to ask other questions, as well.

 Your doctor is likely to ask you a number of questions, including:

 - Have you noticed any unusual or heavy bleeding, such as nosebleeds or prolonged bleeding from a cut or vaccination?

-- Has your child complained of pain or warmth around his or her joints?
+- Do you or your child have pain or warmth around joints?